Why is speed important?

 How do I measure my website’s load speed?

-You can test your site’s speed in a few ways.
+You can test your website page speed in a few ways.
 My go-to is to open an Incognito window in Chrome, right-click and then hit Inspect, click the Lighthouse tab, and go from there.
 Another option: review from Google’s PageSpeed Insights page.
 You can also access these tools in Edge, under More tools > Developer tools:

 How can I improve my website’s load speed?